 Authors of resubmitted work will be given the opportunity to describe in a separate note the changes since the previous submission(s), and they are encouraged to do so.

-Papers must be submitted via the USENIX ATC '19 submission site, which will be available soon, in PDF format, before the aforementioned submission deadline.
+Papers must be submitted via the USENIX ATC '19 submission site, in PDF format, before the aforementioned submission deadline.
 No extensions will be given.
 There is no separate deadline for abstracts registration.
 Submissions must strictly adhere to the policies specified below.
 By submitting, you agree that at least one of the authors will attend the conference to present the paper, if accepted.
 Submissions accompanied by nondisclosure agreement forms will not be considered.

 Submission Type: Full vs. Short

 USENIX ATC accepts both full and short submissions.
 Short submissions are limited to roughly half the space of full-length submissions.
 Both types are reviewed to the same standards and differ primarily in scope.
 A short paper is not like a workshop paper—it presents a complete idea, which does not require full length to be appreciated.
 The idea should be concisely formulated and evaluated, and conclusions should be drawn from it, just like in a full-length paper.
 The program committee may rarely decide to accept a full submission on the condition that it is cut down to fit in the short paper page limit.
 Short papers will be included in the proceedings and presented at the conference like full papers during a slightly shorter time slot.

 Submissions must contain original unpublished material that is not under review at any other forum, including journals, conferences, and workshops with proceedings.
 Submissions that extend your own previous work—in a significant way—are welcome, but you must explain the differences between your current USENIX ATC submission and your prior work.
 You should also relate your current USENIX ATC submission to relevant submissions of your own that are simultaneously under review for this or other venues.
 The next section discusses how to do so while maintaining anonymity.